Regency Park

 No analysis available

-I looked for explicit elevator-count phrasing such as "4 elevators," "four elevators," or "multiple elevators," but none of the public remarks provided a number.
-The listings do confirm the building has elevators, but not how many, so the count remains unknown.
+I searched for explicit counts such as "4 elevators," "four elevators," or "multiple elevators."
+The remarks confirm that the building has elevators, but no number is stated, so the elevator count remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.